OkGoDoIt/input-assistant/project-plan.md

 ## Implementation details:
  - This will be a simple .net command line app that runs in the background.
 There will be no graphical user interface.
  - Do not use any third-party libraries unless absolutely required.
 Interact with the opening eye api via REST and websockets directly, not with their SDK package.
+Use system.text.json rather than newtonshoft json.
  - There must be an Open AI API key in the user's environment variables or specified as part of the command line arguments.
 If specified as a command line argument, save it as a user preference Somewhere so it does not need to be manually specified every time in the future
  - Record any token or cost statistics returned by the openAI API and aggregate them so the user can request a report of the costs involved with using the tool